superctr/ctrmml/mml_ref.md

 	@M1 0:20 | 0>0.5:5 0.5>-0.5:10 -0.5>0:5

-Using the `V` macro to do the same thing
+Using the `V` macro to do the same thing as above

 	@M1 0:20 | V0:1:5